KristiyanGeorgiev1996/ThePythonWay/01.Programming-Basics-Python/01.First-Steps-In-Coding/READMe.md

-# First steps in coding – Programming Basics with C# 🧑‍💻
+# First steps in coding – Programming Basics with Python 🧑‍💻

 This folder contains tasks from the **First steps in coding** section of the Programming Basics with C# course at SoftUni.
 The original tasks were part of the C# curriculum, but here they are reimplemented in Python as a way to practice and master the language.
 Below are the tasks with brief descriptions.